Marici (Buddhism)

-Some of the earliest iconographies of Marici are found in India and Tibet, particularly near the ancient port city and Buddhist site Salihundam of Andhra Pradesh, where Marici is depicted as riding on a chariot pulled by seven horses in a manner similar to Surya (sun deity with goddesses Usha and Chaya).
+Some of the earliest iconographies of Marici are found in India and Tibet, particularly near the ancient port city and Buddhist site Salihundam of Andhra Pradesh, where Māricī is depicted as riding on a chariot pulled by seven horses in a manner similar to Surya (sun deity with goddesses Usha and Chaya).
 In Mahayana Buddhist texts, Marici is the goddess of dawn, one introduced by the Buddha at Shravasti.
-In some aspects, she is comparable to, and likely a fusion deity derived from the feminine version of Surya and, in other ways, to Usha, Durga, and Vajravārāhī.
+In some aspects, she is comparable to, and likely a fusion deity derived from the feminine version of, Surya and, in other ways, to Usha, Durga, and Vajravārāhī.
 She is one of the goddesses (or gods) invoked in Buddhist dharanis.

 In Tibetan Buddhism, she is depicted as the goddess of dawn or light, a healer, or the one who seeks enlightenment of all beings.
 In Japanese Buddhism, she is depicted as a warrior goddess – the protector of the bushi or Samurai and their passion for justice.
 Alternatively, she is also a healer from the wrong state to the right state of existence.